 In most cultures, even in current times, a particular shaman will be gifted in working with one or another shamanic activity.
-A shaman may be more called to do soul retrieval, extraction, to work with death and dying, or to work with the land to name a few.
+A shaman may be more called to do soul retrieval, extraction, de-possession, to work with death and dying, or to work with the land to name a few.
 Some will specialize in one particular activity, some will be gifted in several areas.

 Effectiveness for Shamans

 The effectiveness of a shaman is generally measured by the results he or she is able to achieve.
 The actual techniques and methods of the shaman are so unique that there is no way to standardize a comparison.
 However, a shamans effectiveness is directly related to their relationship to their spirits and the strength of their connection to the spirit world.Unless the shaman is able to call power animals and spiritual aid to help her, she will not be effective.
 Indeed that individual could not be called a shaman.